 Since the North American Waterfowl Management Plan (NAWMP) was signed in 1986, it has been updated approximately every five years.
-A process is currently being developed to prepare the next update and it is anticipated that the U.S., Canada, and Mexico will collaborate to release a new Plan by the mid-2024.
+The 2024 Update is currently underway and it is anticipated that the U.S., Canada, and Mexico will release a new Plan by the fall of 2024.